Capital Murder

 The 88th Texas Legislature passed a law in 2023 specifying that, “for purposes of Subsection (a)(1), the actor is presumed to have known the person murdered was a peace officer or fireman if the person was wearing a distinctive uniform or badge indicating the person’s employment as a peace officer or fireman.”[3]

-How can I be charged with Capital Murder?
+How can I be charged with a Capital Murder offense in Texas?

 The offense has changed two other times in the recent past as well.
 Both times it was amended by expanding the types of instances in which the state may seek the death penalty.
 The current subsection (10) was added effective 2005[4] and subsection (8) was expanded effective September 1, 2011.[5]

-A conviction for Capital Murder is punished as a capital felony,[6] with a maximum penalty of death.
+A conviction for Capital Murder in Texas is punished as a capital felony,[7] making the offense punishable by death, life imprisonment or life imprisonment without parole.

 However, the state may not seek the death penalty in any case based solely on an offense under subsection (9) (the Lauren’s Law amendment).[7]